srdmdev8/frontend-nanodegree-mobile-portfolio/README.md

 - Updated the `updatePositions` function:
   - For the **items** variable, I updated the `querySelector` to `getElementsByClassName`
   - Cached the *scrollTop* item in my **top** variable outside of the For loop
-- In the function for the `addEventListener` that initially loads the sliding pizzas, I updated the count of 200 to 20 within the For loop.
-This way the page only loads 20 pizzas instead of 200 since you can only see very few pizzas at any given time
+- In the function for the `addEventListener` that initially loads the sliding pizzas, I updated the count of 200 to 32 within the For loop.
+This way the page only loads 32 pizzas instead of 200 since you can only see a few pizzas at any given time
+  - Within this same function, I defined the **elem** variable as well as cached the `querySelector` for *movingPizzas1* outside of the For loop

 #### images
 - Added images to the main images folder that were being reference from a URL